RRZE-HPC/GHOST/README.md

 Documentation
 =============

-For general documentation see the Wiki pages on bitbucket.
+For general documentation see the [Wiki](https://bitbucket.org/essex/ghost/wiki) pages on Bitbucket.
-For API documentation check out the sources, switch to the build/ directory and type `make doc`.
+For API documentation switch to the build/ directory and type `make doc`.
 You can now open build/doc/html/index.html with a web browser.